 to find out more.

 Available on the SPFA website, the SPFA Membership Brochure highlights some of the various benefits of membership and activities of the organization as it pursues its mission to represent SPF professionals in areas of technical and environmental leadership, government advocacy, professional certification, industry promotion and outreach, and delivery of a world-class convention and expo.
 Please check out the brochure if you have been considering joining SPFA and support our mission to serve you.
 For more information or to access the application to join, please click here.

-The deadline for having it printed in the upcoming directory is June 29, 2015.
-You still have time to finish up the Accredited Company requirements Please review all details on our website.
+The deadline for having it printed in the upcoming directory has been extended to July 6, 2015.
+You still have time to finish up the Accredited Company requirements.
+Please review all details on our website.